GamesOfSummer/GamesOfSummer/README.md

 ### Howdy Howdy! 👋👋👋

-Over 10 years of expierence.
++11 years of expierence.
 Loves React and leading a team to success.

 Needing my consulting services?
 Drop me an email, let's talk! 🤗